ruhani-j/boardventure-boardgame/proposal.md

 **1. Introduction and Motivation - R**

-This project is inspired by the game of life and other board games.
-The motivation behind this game is to create an engaging experience for people who feel bored with traditional board games or don\'t have anyone to play with.
-Our game aims to provide a fun, interactive experience that can be played solo, making it accessible to everyone, whether they have friends to play with or not.
-Additionally, the game will feature interactive pop-ups that enhance the gameplay experience, adding excitement and unpredictability to each turn.
+This project is inspired by the game of life and other board games we enjoy playing.
+The motivation behind this game is to create a fun online game for people who feel bored with traditional board games.
+Our game aims to provide a fun experience that is accessible to everyone.
+Additionally, the game will feature interactive pop-ups with mini-games that enhance the gameplay experience, adding excitement and unpredictability.

 **2. Background and Related Work - J**